FraCpl/Quaternions.jl/docs/src/index.md

 # Quaternions.jl

-This package provides a bare-bones representation of attitude transformations through quaternions and transformation matrices (a.k.a. direction cosine matrices -- DCM).
+This package provides a bare-bones representation of attitude transformations through quaternions, rotation vectors, and transformation matrices (a.k.a. direction cosine matrices -- DCM).

 # Installation
 Just type: